dapphub/colony-review/REVIEW.md

 - The code could be simplified and made more readable by folding the `tokenGrants` mapping into the `GrantClaimTotal` struct, and renaming the latter to `Grant`.
+- Dappsys should be upgraded to the latest version

 Overall the system is fairly straightforward, well-tested, and should not cause any trouble.